-The hospital provides this magical spray called Dermoplast that helps numb everything up for bathroom trips (if you need more once you get home, Amazon has you covered).
 Another handy tool for bathroom trips is a peri bottle, that will become your bathroom buddy.

 You might want to purchase a long nozzle peri bottle if you have a large belly that causes trouble reaching.
 The bottle the hospital provides can be harder to use when you’re plus size.
 This handy tool is inexpensive and worth every penny!

 Speaking of hygiene, throw a bath towel in your hospital bag unless you don’t mind the tiny towels the hospital provides.

 While traditional hospital packing lists include maternity bras, I recommend a comfortable nursing sleep wrap bra as your milk comes in.